 Barry is an Associate in Stoll Keenon Ogden's Louisville office and has been with the firm since 2010.
-He is a member of the Business Litigation, Tort, Trial & Insurance Services, Appellate, Criminal Law and Utility & Energy practices.
+He is a member of the Business Litigation, Tort, Trial & Insurance Services, Appellate, Class Action, Criminal Law and Utility & Energy practices.

-As a member of the Utility & Energy practice, Barry regularly assists utility companies with a variety of state regulatory matters, including Kentucky Utilities Company's and Louisville Gas and Electric Company's rate cases before the Kentucky Public Service Commission.
+As a member of the Utility & Energy practice, Barry assists utility companies with a variety of state regulatory matters, including Kentucky Utilities Company's and Louisville Gas and Electric Company's rate cases before the Kentucky Public Service Commission.
 His utility experience also includes matters involving affiliate transactions, certificates of public convenience and necessity, regulatory assets, and environmental compliance and surcharges.

 The firm represented several land owners being sued by neighboring property owners both individually and as a class for an alleged nuisance related to odors emanating from hog barns.
 The plaintiffs claimed that the odors unreasonably interfered with their enjoyment of property.
 The case was before the United States District Court for the Western District of Kentucky where it ultimately settled just before trial.